tanishkumar02/oktanaut/README.md

 Clone or download the sample.
 You can download the files as a zip file.
 To clone the repo follow the instructions below:

 ## Run the app
+1. With a Google account, ensure you have access to [Colab](https://colab.google/); this will be the environment we will use to run the Python scripts.
+2. Library installation: The script begins with installing the required Python packages: [OpenAI](https://pypi.org/project/openai/), [Panel](https://panel.holoviz.org/getting_started/installation.html), and [LlamaIndex](https://pypi.org/project/llama-index/).
+These packages work with the GPT-3.5 model, create the web interface, and manage the chatbot's conversation.
+Note, LlamaIndex was used only to read the data.

+3. Create an OpenAI account and follow these [instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key)to receive an API Key.
+Replace the API Key code snippet with your API Key.
+ChatGPT used to offer free credits to use, but it now costs five or more dollars to purchase API usage.

+{% img blog/okta-documentation-chatbot/openai-api-key.jpeg alt:"Image with an arrow pointing to where the OpenAI API key should be added in the code." height:"400" %}{: .center-image }

+4. Download the Okta documentation files from my shared Google Drive folder [here](https://drive.google.com/drive/folders/11W-cjmkTztmnGgJCsJRtE395Iji6JX53?usp=share_link) and make sure the files are saved in a separate folder on your drive (not within any folders) and you are mounting the files from your Google account.
+Make sure the name of the folder is 'oktanaut'.

-1. Run the Python script in your development environment.
+5. Run the GPTChatbot.ipynb notebook in your Colab development environment.

+Add image to directly run it on Github

-2. After running the script, a web interface will be displayed, including an input field and a "Chat with Oktanaut!" button.
+6. After running the script, a web interface displays an input field and a "Chat with Oktanaut!" button.

-3. Enter your questions or prompts in the input field.
-For example, you can ask about Okta or OAuth developer documentation.
+7. Enter your questions or statements about the Okta or OAuth developer documentation in the input field

-4. Click the "Chat with Oktanaut!" button to submit your question.
+8. To submit your question, click the "Chat with Oktanaut!" button to begin conversation with the Python chatbot.

-5. Oktanaut will respond to your question with a chatbot-generated answer.
+9. Oktanaut will answer your question with an ai-generated response using its knowledge from the developer documentation, training data from internal support engineers, and the OpenAI API.

-6. You can continue the conversation by entering additional questions or prompts and clicking the button.
+10. Continue the conversation by entering additional questions or prompts and clicking the button.
+This will lead to better answers due to the self-learning nature of the chatbot.

-7. To end the session, you can say "thank you," as mentioned in the introductory message.
+11. To end the session, say "thank you," which is also mentioned by the chatbot in its introductory message.

-8. The chatbot will answer questions and converse based on your prompts.
+12. The chatbot answers questions and converses based on your prompts.
 It uses the GPT-3.5 Turbo model to generate responses.

+Note: The conversation and responses will appear on the web interface in real-time.
+Feel free to try it out and have a conversation with Oktanaut!

 ## Help
 Please post any questions as comments on the blog post, or visit our Okta Developer Forums.